 3. Reduce waste

 While on that dream holiday, try not to use single-use plastic.
 Carry your own everyday use items such as water bottles, food containers and coffee cups.
 Use bamboo cutlery and always have a cloth shopping bag handy for all the souvenirs you buy.
 Try to carry your own toiletries that are organic with biodegradable packaging.
 Try to repurpose the use of everyday items.
 For instance, carry a peshtemal that can be doubled up as a blanket while traveling by air, used as a beach towel, and also as a carpet to lie down on at a park.
+Refrain yourself from buying single-use napkins and instead opt for a more sustainable travel tissue packs that you can wash and reuse multiple times.
 This will cut down on using things provided by the airline or your hotel, which is usually wrapped in plastic.

 4. Travel off-beat or off-peak

 Over-tourism is straining the infrastructure in many places.
 For instance, the natural wonders are being destroyed and degraded, leading to restrictions because of the throngs of people visiting the same place at the same time.
 So next time you plan your holiday, take the road less traveled.
 It will be less crowded as well as much cheaper.
 If you have the lure for that one famed tourist destination like the Eiffel Tower in Paris, then try to travel in the off-season.
 You will not be jostled around with hordes of people, and also the money spent will help the locals in the off-season time when they actually need it.

 Travel is a must as it is a stress buster; a time to reconnect and rejuvenate.
 However, be a mindful and responsible traveler and do your bit to leave a positive footprint wherever you go.